 - loaning your specialist expertise to an area of our work

 Volunteers are generally recruited for 2 to 12 months and the tasks will be varied, sometimes menial, always multi-cultural, always learning experiences for flexible open-minded people.
-The volunteer will apply for travel and food expenses together with one of the seniors in the project – that too is a good learning experience.
+The volunteer may apply for travel and food expenses together with one of the seniors in the project – that too is a good learning experience.

 Being a part of a collaborative project – Imperialism check list